-Does Your Pallet Manufacturer Have a Food Grade Facility? | Pallet Consultants
+Does Your Pallet Manufacturer Have a Food-Grade Facility? | Pallet Consultants

 Through the Food Safety Modernization Act (FSMA), the FDA has mandated a broad set of rules on food monitoring and facility cleanliness.
 There are no specific regulations for pallets besides that they not harm food, but other rules apply to facilities in food supply chains that use them.
 Facilities that have a hand in anything related to food production or transportation must be proactive in their approach to pest prevention, general cleanliness, pallet quality monitoring and safe pallet storage.
+Start a conversation with us to learn more about our sanitation procedures and standards.

 Check out blog for the latest in the pallet industry:

 One of the first things to judge a pallet facility on is its cleanliness.
 This is important because multiple issues can be traced back to poor cleaning practices and site management.
+Companies involved with products sensitive to these concerns should properly vet pallet suppliers and maintain a good business relationship with them.

 In order for a warehouse to safely store or produce pallets without the risk of mold or pests, it must: